Driving Tips

 Check Road Conditions

-Always check DriveBC (drivebc.ca) before departing.
+As the season shifts toward fall and winter, always check DriveBC (drivebc.ca) before departing.
 Mountain passes can close unexpectedly due to avalanche control, accidents, or severe weather.
-The key highways to Revelstoke are:

 Chain-up areas are located at the base of major passes.
-Even with winter tires, chains may be required during severe storms.
-Know where they are:
+Even with quality tires, chains may be required during severe winter storms:

 • Rogers Pass East and West